-- Vehicles, including motorcycles, that have been purchased, titled or leased in Montana and that are under two years old and 18,000 odometer miles
+- Vehicles, including motorcycles, that have been purchased, titled or leased in Montana and that are under 2 years old and have 18,000 miles or less

 - Major defects that hamper the vehicle's value, operation, or safety

-These protections do not cover vehicles used for business, trucks that are 10,000 pounds Gross Vehicle Weight (GVW), non-motorized and off-road vehicles, the residential portions of motor homes, and defects, alterations, and neglect caused by you or third parties.
+These protections do not cover vehicles used for business, trucks that are over 10,000 lbs. gross vehicle weight (GVW), non-motorized and off-road vehicles, the residential portions of motor homes, and defects, alterations, and neglect caused by you or third parties.

 To make sure that Montana's Motor Vehicle Warranty Act works in your favor, keep detailed records.
 These will serve as your "star witnesses" should you go to court.
 To prove you've been sold a lemon, have ready: